redbadger/awesome-badger/davidlaban/bazel-impressions/README.md

 > As for the big changes, our next-gen build system is built on a single incremental computation framework.
 This provides fine-grained tracking of computation dependencies and very high performance for incremental computations.
 It is heavily inspired by research like Adapton and implementations like Salsa, Skip and the Shake build system.

 Salsa is the query-based incremental compilation engine behind `rust-analyzer`.
 There is vague talk of porting the rust compiler over to use salsa, but progress is slow.
-Typically, incremental compilation engines make a lot of sense as daemons, where results can be kept in memory and are less effective if they have to serialize their state to disk between queries [I have no way to back this up.
+Instinctively, incremental compilation engines make a lot of sense as daemons, where results can be kept in memory, and are less effective if they have to serialize their state to disk between queries [Note: I have no way to back this up.
 It may be that the overhead can be made insignificant here].

 Niko has a bunch of interesting videos about how salsa works in theory and in practice.
 My favourite surprising thing that I learned was that sometimes it's beneficial to compute a query and then only store its _hash_, and not store its _value_ in the query cache.
 An example of this would be when you want to ask "what is the type of the value under my cursor?", you ask a bunch of queries, and a bunch of them rely on "what is the source code of the file I'm in?".
 As soon as you run that query and realise that the file hasn't changed, you know that your cached value for the query "which names are in scope under my cursor?" is still valid.
 You don't actually need to store the value of the file anywhere, and you can also throw away the computed values of a bunch of intermediate results in your query tree, as long as you have enough information to prove that the expensive-to-compute results are still valid, you're golden.
 When you do end up making an edit to the file and invalidating your caches, the cost of rebuilding the tree of results often ends up being cheap, and you often end up short-circuiting ("what is the source code of the function I'm in?" will be the same if all you did was trim a trailing newline at the end of the file).